Charlie Plummer

 Scene from the series 'Boardwalk Empire'

-To balance filming and school, he had to transfer to an expensive private school for artistically gifted children and studied externally.
+To juggle filming and school, he transferred to an expensive private school for artistically gifted kids and took classes remotely.
 Fortunately, his parents understood and supported the decision.

 Charlie Plummer got his first movie role at age 11